The Todo Noise Application

 osc.start();

-Don't forget to remove this snippet once before going to the next step...
+Don't forget to remove this test snippet before going to the next step...

 Implement the two synths

-Now that everything is ready, we can finally implement our two synths.
-Just recall that to keep things simple and focus on the general architecture we will only create simple synths based on oscillators, however the exact same principles could be used for complex synthesizers with numerous parameters.
+To keep things simple and focus on the general architecture we will only create simple synths based on oscillators, however the exact same principles could be used for more complex synthesizers with numerous parameters.

 player.onUpdate(updates => {